youngtony329/U1-Java-Fundamentals/src/L2-Variables/Notes.md

   double num3 = "4.5";
 }
 ```
 In all Java programs a variable's type and value must match.
 Always.
 This seems simple, but on down the road this will cause your programs to bork.
+Also note the semi-colon at the end of each line.
+The importance of this will be explained later.

 ### Identifiers